electricbookworks/electric-book/_docs/setup/quick-start.md

    To add your own text from a Word file, see ['Setting up a book' > 'Importing a text file'](setting-up-a-book.html#importing-a-text-file).

-4. To stop your website, in order to run other processes, in the Gitpod terminal press `Ctrl + C`.
+4. To stop your website, in order to run other processes, in the terminal press `Ctrl + C`.

 ## Generate PDFs